 This DIY rolling plant stand is the perfect plant caddy for moving a large planter pot.
-If you've been looking for a great plant stand with rollers, use this tutorial to make your own DIY plant stand.
+If you've been looking for a great plant stand with wheels, use this tutorial to make your own DIY plant stand.

-I don't know about how you live and use your patio space, but we seem to move some of the furniture, plants, backyard heaters, etc.; depending on what we are doing on our back patio.
+I don't know how you live in and use your patio space, but we seem to move some of the furniture, plants, backyard heaters, etc.; depending on what we are doing on our back patio.
 For example, sometimes, we play basketball on the patio, other times we have dinner out there... that kind of thing.

-After not seeing exactly what I wanted, I decided to try making a plant stand DIY project with some old wood and casters.
 Guess what?!
-It turned out so well!
+The DIY plant stand turned out so well!
 So, I thought I'd share it with you today.

 *Affiliate links below.
 Click to read my privacy and disclosure.
 Thanks for supporting this blog.

-What Supplies You'll Need to Make a Rolling Plant Stand
+How to Make a Rolling Plant Stand

 How to Make a Plant Stand with Rollers